ginestah/A-day-in-Space/README.md

 | Total |H|32hrs|23.5hrs|21.5hrs|

 # Code-Snippet

-Added function to add photo as a background image, display the photo description and copyright.
-The if statement checks to see if there is a copyright on the image, if undefined copyright is given to NASA APOD, otherwise the photographer is shown as copyright holder.
+ display the photo description and copyright.
+The conditional checks to see if there is a copyright on the image, if undefined copyright is given to NASA APOD, otherwise the photographer is shown as copyright holder.

 ```
   // This if statement checks to see if there is an hdurl, if undefined it means there is a video, and so the video is shown.